Jacques Guerlain 1942

 Thierry Wasser and his assistant perfumer Frédéric Sacone have re-created an extensive list of historic Guerlain perfumes, using the exact same ingredients as when they saw the light for the first time.

 The name Dawamesk refers to a hashish "jam", a greenish preserve made of hashish, pistachio, cinnamon, cloves, nutmeg, sugar, orange juice and butter.
 In the 1840s, lots of dawamesk was eaten at the Club des Hashischins, a Parisian group dedicated to the exploration of drug-induced experiences.
 Members included famous French writers like Victor Hugo, Alexandre Dumas, Charles Baudelaire and Honoré de Balzac.
-According to Will Inrig's findings, it is thought that Jacques Guerlain himself used hashish, at the time when the collaboration rumours spread and he fell into a depression, exacerbated by the fact that his youngest son had been fatally wounded in combat.
+It is thought that Jacques Guerlain himself used hashish, at the time when the collaboration rumours spread and he fell into a depression, exacerbated by the fact that his youngest son had been fatally wounded in combat.
 Whether he took hashish in the form of dawamesk is unknown, as is the eventual link to calling his perfume Dawamesk.
 It's not unthinkable, though, that the fragrance was inspired by what the dawamesk mixture tasted like; it smells like something between absinthe and orange liqueur.

 Most of Jacques Guerlain's perfumes were difficult to categorize and too rich to grasp, as he developed a characteristic style of mixing fresh, leathery, floral, oriental and animal elements to make up a balanced harmony.
 Kriss was no exception.
 It opens in classic fougère style, with lavender, bracing herbs and bergamot, together with a strong violet note.
 As the top notes evaporate, a floral bouquet typical of Guerlain emerges: honeyed orange blossom, jasmine, rose and, not least, the sweet, banana-like creaminess of ylang-ylang.
 There’s also a clear sensation of lily of the valley, a note that Jacques Guerlain often used to add a bright, feminine feel to his often rather dense compositions.
 However, Kriss doesn't appear very feminine, but retains a mossy, herbaceous character throughout.
 Today, like many of his perfumes, it would probably count as a sophisticated men's scent.